Fashion (horse): Honors

 Ladies' gloves were devised in Fashion's name, as were men's cigars.
 She had more than one steamboat named after her and more than one hotel.
 Fashion was inducted into the National Museum of Racing and Hall of Fame in 1980, 120 years after her death.

 Pedigree

+Fashion is inbred 3D x 3D to the stallion Sir Archy, meaning that he appears third generation twice on the dam side of her pedigree.